-MortEq Lending Corp. (the "Company") is a private mortgage investment corporation incorporated under the Business Corporations Act (British Columbia) on November 16, 2006.
-The Company is managed by PHL Capital Corp. (the "Administrator" or "PHL").
+MortEq Lending Corp. (the "Company") is a mortgage investment corporation incorporated under the Business Corporations Act (British Columbia) on November 16, 2006.
+The Company is managed by PHL Capital Corp. (the "Administrator").

 The Company is offering on a private placement basis an unlimited number of class A redeemable, non-voting preferred shares (the "Class A Shares") in the capital of the Company at an initial price of \$1.00 per Class A Share (the "Offering").
 Each Class A Share represents a beneficial interest in the profits of the Company, which will principally be comprised of quarterly dividends paid in cash or in shares of the Company.
+Class A Shares are distributed exclusively by PHL Financial Group Ltd. ("PHL Financial"), an affiliate of the Administrator.

 The Offering is being made with reliance on certain exemptions from the registration and prospectus filing requirements available under the securities laws of the Province of British Columbia.
 As a result, the Class A Shares offered herein will be subject to the applicable resale restrictions under these laws.

 You will be restricted from selling your securities for an indefinite period.
 See "Resale Restrictions".
 There are certain risk factors inherent in an investment in the Class A Shares and in the activities of the Company.
 See "Risk Factors".

 Subscriptions will be received if, as and when accepted, subject to prior sale and satisfaction of the conditions set forth under "Subscription Procedure" and to the right of the Company to close the subscription books at any time without notice.
-The Offering is continuous and Class A Shares will be available for sale.
+The Offering is continuous and Class A Shares will be available for sale in accordance with this Offering Memorandum.
 Purchasers will have two business days to cancel their agreement to purchase these securities.
-If there is a misrepresentation in this offering memorandum, purchasers will have the right to sue either for damages or to cancel their agreement to purchase these securities.
+If there is a misrepresentation in this Offering Memorandum, purchasers will have the right to sue either for damages or to cancel their agreement to purchase these securities.
 See "Subscription Procedure" and "Purchasers' Rights".